 Outdoors • Being outside in nature provides the children with fresh air, lots of sensory experiences, and a sense freedom.
 They can breathe in and live more slowly to the pace of Mother Earth and the seasons.
-We will be spending as much time outside as possible this year.
+We will be spending as much time outside as possible.

 The Playroom • The space created for the young child is very important, as we believe that the room, in a Waldorf program, is the curriculum.
 We have artistically created a space, in two rooms of our house, in which young children can unfold their individualities—their gifts and uniqueness—and begin the long process of socialization.
 We have created a safe, aesthetically pleasing environment where everything has a place.
 Although anything and everything can be moved around during playtime, there is order and calmness created for the children when the room is set up with their play in mind.